imatpot/typst-ascii-ipa/README.md

 Check out the [`example.pdf`](example.pdf) and its source [`example.typ`](example.typ) for all the details you need.
 Feel free to compile and play around with it yourself.

 Once Typst eventually receives its own package manager, I'll provide this repository as a package for convenient use across your projects!

+**Note:** As per [this issue](/../../issues/1), you should make sure you use a IPA-compatible font in order to have the smoothest experience.
+Alternatively, you may pass the `override-font` flag to force the output to use [Linux Libertine](https://en.wikipedia.org/wiki/Linux_Libertine) which is embedded in Typst.